Why do we keep returning to Ireland?

 Third stop: Dundalk County Museum

 The three-story Dundalk County Museum is in an 18th-century warehouse building and chronicles the history of County Louth beginning in the Stone Age.
-A large number of artifacts are on view here.
+It houses a large number of artifacts.

 Fourth stop: St. Joseph’s Redemptorist’s Church